-The IRS classifies bullion coins and bars which carry zero collectible value the same way it categorizes a collection of baseball cards.
-Because of the IRS’s dishonest interpretation of tax law, gold and silver bullion is currently subject to the higher 28% long-term capital gains rate for “collectibles.”
-By comparison, the rate for Wall Street and government approved assets – just about everything else – is 15-20%, depending upon the taxpayer’s income.
+The IRS classifies bullion coins and bars that carry zero collectible value the same way it categorizes a collection of baseball cards.
+Because of the IRS’s dishonest interpretation of tax law, gold, and silver bullion is currently subject to the higher 28% long-term capital gains rate for “collectibles.”
+By comparison, the rate for Wall Street and government-approved assets – just about everything else – is 15-20%, depending upon the taxpayer’s income.

 Now is certainly not a great time to exit the metals markets, in our opinion.
 Fortunately, realizing capital losses can be done without relinquishing a position in metals for more than a few seconds.
 Investors can immediately buy replacement metals without having the transaction classified as a wash sale (wash sale rules do NOT apply to precious metals – only to securities).

 Taking losses now does lower the investor’s cost basis going forward.
 The new basis becomes the price at which replacement metals are purchased.
 That could mean larger taxable capital gains down the road if they are sold at a profit.
 There are a couple of ways to address this...

 The first is to transfer the metals to heirs as part of an estate.
 For investors with no plans to sell metals going forward, the gains may never be taxed.
 Profits which go unrealized before the owner dies are not subject to the IRS rake, provided the total value of the estate is below the cap.
 Currently, estates worth $5.49 million per individual or $10.98 million for a married couple will transfer to heirs tax-free.

 Heirs receive the bullion without liability and the cost basis is adjusted to whatever the value of the metal happens to be upon inheritance.
 Taxes will only be due on gains from that moment forward – and only when they are finally sold by the inheritor.